rubyforgood/rubyforgood.org--old/faq.md

 ### When do I need to purchase my tickets by?

-June 2nd or whenever we sell out, whichever comes first!
+June 2nd or when we sell out, whichever comes first!

 ### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?